Should you build an online course?Follow these basic steps and you'll save a lot of time and heartache

 buy my online course and learn how to…

 build an online course on how to build an online course so you can…

 build an online course on how to build an online course and sell it to people who want to build an online course…

 Confused?
 You should be.
 So am I saying you should avoid building an online course?
 No!

 But be very aware that it is not easy money and you should definitely do some thorough research before you dive in.

-We put together this short guide with Sam Burrough who’s been designing online courses for over 12 years.
-It will help you to decide whether you should build an online course or not and we’ve got a great offer from our course platform of choice Thinkific if you decide to go ahead.
+We put together this short guide with our lead consultant and director, Sam Burrough, who’s been designing online courses for over 15 years.
+It will help you to decide whether you should build an online course or not and we’ve got a great offer from our two favourite course platforms Thinkific and LearnWorlds, if you decide you’re ready.

 Step 1Think about your audience

 The more we know about them, the better we can solve their problems.
 But first we need to understand what those problems are, why are they even problems?